lkcozy/weekly/docs/issue-26.md

 ![Refactoring](https://mamchenkov.net/wordpress/wp-content/uploads/2019/02/refactoring.guru_.png)

 Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design

+## Comments

+1. The mind is not a vessel to be filled, but a fire to be kindled --[Plutarch]